 How to get started in Germany

 The following steps are most important to get started.
 These steps are mainly intended for students and scientists from abroad and should be a support to get along with the German authorities.

 Contact a German Embassy or a German Consulate in your home country or country of residence.
 Please, apply in time, because it takes several weeks for a visa to be issued.
 Foreign scientists require a multiple entry visa for the Federal Republic of Germany .
 This detail is important, because with a simple tourist visa you are not allowed to work.
-The Department for Human Resources of UFZ will send you an invitation letter for the embassy.
+The People&Culture Department at UFZ will send you an invitation letter for the embassy.

 Exceptions are citizens from EU countries and the EWR countries Iceland, Norway, Liechtenstein, Switzerland, who do not need a visa to enter Germany.

 Citizens of the USA, Australia, New Zealand, Japan, Canada, Israel and South Corea do not require a visa to enter Germany as a tourist either, but they must apply for a residence permit within the first three months after their arrival in Germany in the appropriate Foreigner´s Registration Office.
 This takes time and you have to count with at least 2 weeks until you are allowed to work.
 Alternatively you can apply for visa with a work permit at a German Embassy before starting your travel to Germany.

 Please, check in time with the staff of the People&Culture Department at UFZ or your scientific host to find out whether you need to bring any specific documents with you.
 This could include, for example, your university diploma or birth and marriage certificates.
 It is best to bring certified translated copies of these documents with you rather than have translations done on the spot.